Consensys/doc.teku/docs/HowTo/Prevent-Slashing.md

     [`--validators-external-signer-slashing-protection-enabled`](../Reference/CLI/CLI-Syntax.md#validators-external-signer-slashing-protection-enabled)
     command line option.

+!!! tip
+    You can also [enable doppelganger detection](Doppelganger-Detection.md) to help prevent slashing.
+    This is an early access feature.

-## Importing a slashing-protection file
+## Import a slashing protection file

-When importing the slashing-protection file, Teku imports the file to the `<data-path>/validators/slashprotection/` directory in the format `<validator-pubkey>.yml` (with no 0x prefix).
+When importing the slashing protection file, Teku imports the file to the `<data-path>/validators/slashprotection/` directory in the format `<validator-pubkey>.yml` (with no 0x prefix).